 Voting papers should not be collected from electors by candidates or their assistants.
-Each elector is required by law to post or deliver his or her own voting paper to the Electoral Officer or official voting boxes located at Hutt City Council service centres or libraries.
+Each elector is required to post or deliver his or her own voting paper to the Electoral Officer or official voting boxes located at Hutt City Council office or library.